 “Yes you do.
 You’ve got history tomorrow.
 Talk to him then and see what he’s like.
 It’s still early in the year.”

 It was Wednesday; the lesson before lunchtime and John was eagerly waiting for Rudy to sit down next to him.
 He was sitting in the chair next to Rudy, which had always remained empty.
 This had always puzzled John; even though Rudy seemed to be popular and well liked, by guys and girls, he was always on his own.
 Perhaps, he just preferred to be alone.
 Rudy walked into the room and pulled on one of his curls.
-This made John grin like an idiot.
-The boy’s crush frowned, as he saw a stranger in the seat next to him.
-He was intrigued though.
-Rudy walked over to John and sat down; he knew he should try and break the ice.
+He walked over and sat down.

 “So…are you liking college so far?”
-Rudy was very interested, by this punk boy.
+Rudy asked, tapping his fingers on the table.

 “It’s fun I suppose.
 The people are nice,” John could see Rudy was on edge, which made him even cuter, “relax mate.
 Just because I look like this, doesn’t mean I’m going to start moaning about my life or start screaming “death to the mainstream.”